Live captioning by

 In this session, we will:

-Our popular Accessibility Summit expands to two days in its sixth year!
+Our popular Accessibility Summit returns!
 With flexible content delivery and adaptable applications, the truly Accessible Web is available to everyone all the time, regardless of ability.
 Spend some time with the Accessibility experts and find the inspiration and practical knowledge you need to make your Web presence truly universal.

 Why attend the online conference?